An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

-\paragraph{Databases and Logic.} As we have discussed above in several places, string diagrams are a convenient syntax for relations.
+\paragraph{Databases and Logic} As we have discussed above in several places, string diagrams are a convenient syntax for relations.
 They are particularly well-suited to \emph{conjunctive queries}, the first-order language that contains relation symbols, equality, truth, conjunction, and existential quantification.
-This is a core fragment of query languages for relational databases with appealing theoretical property, such as NP-completeness (and thus, decidability) of query inclusion.
-Moreover, it admits a flexible diagrammatic language, which is exactly that of Cartesian bicategories (Example~\ref{ex:Cartesian-bicategories}).
-These were introduced in~\cite{Carboni1987} in the 1980s (without a diagrammatic syntax, most likely for typesetting reasons, though the authors give an axiomatisation that is easy to translate to string diagrams).
+This is a core fragment of query languages for relational databases with appealing theoretical properties, such as NP-completeness (and thus, decidability) of query inclusion.
+Moreover, it admits a flexible diagrammatic language, which is exactly that of cartesian bicategories (Example~\ref{ex:Cartesian-bicategories}).
+These were introduced in~\cite{Carboni1987} in the 1980s (without a diagrammatic syntax, most likely for typesetting reasons, though the authors give an axiomatisation that is easy to translate into string diagrams).
 The precise connection with conventional conjunctive query languages is worked out in~\cite{bonchi2018graphical}.
 More recently, the authors of~\cite{haydon2020compositional} have generalised these diagrams to all of (classical) predicate logic.
 This requires adding boxes that represent negation to the diagrams of~\cite{Carboni1987,bonchi2018graphical}.
+Remarkably, these give a categorical account of a graphical notation for first-order logic invented by the American philosopher C.S.
+Peirce in a series of manuscripts~\cite{peirce1974collected} dating as far back as the 19th century!